grame-cncm/faust/documentation/faust-manual/src/juce.md

 object.

 Note that all the parameters are smoothed to prevent clicking (we want our plug-in to be clean!).
-Even `gate` is smoothed which will apply a gently exponential envelope when the trigger signal is sent, etc.
+Even `gate` is smoothed, which will apply a gentle exponential envelope when the trigger signal is sent, etc.

 Since Faust will not build its own UI here, the type of UI element used in this code doesn't really matter.
 They just serve as a point of entry to control the parameters of the audio engine we're about to generate.
 So `nentry`, could be replaced by `hslider` or `vslider`, it would not make any difference.
+However, we encourage you to always write "coherent" interfaces in case someone would like to use your Faust code "as such" at some point.

 This Faust program can be turned into an audio engine for JUCE simply by running the following command (assuming that Faust is properly installed on